gabrielrochasouza/you-tube-downloader/README.md

 # What this project is about:

-## <a href="https://yt-downloader-application.herokuapp.com/" target="_blanck">Link of project deployed</a>
+## <a href="https://youtube-downloader-video-and-mp3.onrender.com/" target="_blanck">Link of project deployed</a>

 This project was created to download videos from youtube, in video format and mp3 format.
-I used django and its libraries to do this task, and deployed in heroku.
+I used django and its libraries to do this task, and deployed on render.

-It was used django templates to render pages, and pytube to open a new window in the browser, where you can download the video without having to using the heroku server, since it would increase a lot the time to download.
+It was used django templates to render pages, and pytube to open a new window in the browser, where you can download the video without having to using the render server, since it would increase a lot the time to download.

 In this application you can see the size of the file you will download, and choose the resolution of the video you want to download.